Péter Szalai: Biography

-Péter Szalai plays North-Indian classical music and is one of the best west-born tabla musicians of our time.
+Péter Szalai plays North-Indian classical music and is a notable western tabla musician.

-In his childhood he played the piano, and as stepson of György Petri at the age of 16 on the advice of a family friend György Kurtág, he chose the Indian tabla drum pair as his instrument.
+In his childhood he played piano, switching to Indian tabla at age 16.

-The tabla is also a curiosity even among other Indian percussion instruments: it can be tuned to a specific pitch.
-The many layers of skin and the special finger technique ensures a distinctive polyrhythmical sound.
-Because of all this the tabla does not only fill the role of a rhythmical instrument, but it also has a rich tone and musicality.

-In the beginning Péter Szalai was the student of the magnificent Anthony Dass (Delhi gharana) between 1982 and 1984 in both Budapest and India.
+Szalai studied under Anthony Dass (Delhi gharana) between 1982 and 1984 in both Budapest and India.
 In 1979/80 he tried himself in two formations, the Creative Studio Five (CSÖ) led by Zoltán Krulik and the Dimension led by László Dés.
-Since 1980 he works together with the Indian classical music-playing Calcutta Trio (Kozma András sitar, Molnár András tanpura) and the Makám formation (he was also founder of the latter and played in it until 1991).
+Beginning in 1980 he worked with the Indian classical music-playing Calcutta Trio (Kozma András sitar, Molnár András tanpura) and the Makám formation (he was also founder of the latter and played in it until 1991).

 In 1987 he played as a guest performer at the Jazz Jamboree in Warsaw with the S. Kulpowicz International Band on tabla and on other percussion instruments.
 In 1988, during a longer Western European tour and recording, he played alongside Albert Mangelsdorf, W. Dauner and the Family of Percussion.

-The world-famous tabla master, Ustad Alla Rakha invited him to be his student.
-Upon his effect he still strictly follows the traditions of the Punjab gharana.
-Parallel to this, he also developed a special master-student bond with Pandit Ravi Shankar, who he considers his guru (master) not only in the field of Indian classical music.
+Noted tabla master Ustad Alla Rakha invited him to be his student.
+He also developed a special master-student bond with Pandit Ravi Shankar.

 Aside from being a frequent guest of several Indian music festivals, he has intensive and lasting connections with his master's sons – Ustad Zakir Hussain, Fazal Qureshi and Taufiq Qureshi – even after the death of Ustad Alla Rakha in 2000.

 As the member of the Calcutta Trio he plays classical Indian music since 1980 to this day.
 The club of the formation is still functioning and meets monthly at the Marczibányi Square Cultural Centre.